 The extent to which people with potential WTC-related health conditions are receiving treatment, and what coverage gaps remain

 The effectiveness of treatment for patients with WTC-related mental and physical health conditions

 Whether or not findings from early cancer and mortality studies are replicated, if they are replicated in different populations with different exposure levels, and if they change over time.

 The role WTC-related illness may play in cardiac disease and diabetes

 How prevalent WTC-related depression and substance use are among WTC-exposed populations

 The long-term impact of ongoing WTC-related physical health conditions on long-term mental health

 The long-term impact of 9/11 on children who went to school or who lived in the area, whose parents were part of the rescue and recovery effort or who lost family members

 Monitoring and Treatment for 9/11-Related Health Conditions

-People affected by 9/11 are eligible for treatment and medication with no out-of-pocket costs at New York City's WTC Centers of Excellence.
+No matter where they live now, people affected by 9/11 are eligible for treatment and medication with no out-of-pocket costs at the WTC Health Program, which includes New York City’s 3 Centers of Excellence.